jumptrading/influx-spout/README.md

 # Address of NATS server.
 nats_address = "nats://localhost:4222"

-# Topic to receive measurements from (presumably from the listener).
+# Subject to receive measurements from (presumably from the listener).
 # This must be a list with one item.
-nats_topic = ["influx-spout"]
+nats_subject = ["influx-spout"]

-# Measurements which do not match any rule (below) are sent to this NATS topic.
+# Measurements which do not match any rule (below) are sent to this NATS subject.
-nats_topic_junkyard = "influx-spout-junk"
+nats_subject_junkyard = "influx-spout-junk"

-# Out-of-bound metrics and diagnostic messages are published to this NATS topic
+# Out-of-bound metrics and diagnostic messages are published to this NATS subject
 # (in InfluxDB line protocol format).
-nats_topic_monitor = "influx-spout-monitor"
+nats_subject_monitor = "influx-spout-monitor"

 # At least one rule should be defined.
 Rules are defined using TOML's table
 # syntax.
 The following examples show each rule type.